CerrilloMedia/voicemail-notes-v1/README.md

 __Future Functionality:__ _for subsequent versions if time allows_
 * add a unique [data] attribute to each message in case I'd like more options with altering the contents, setting an "undo-delete" option, setting extra attributes for later delegation (i.e. sorting, grouping & e-mailing certain messages to management or another recipient).
 * replace the date format to a jquery/javascript function which self corrects to the date of the message.
-In my current case the voicemail system at work specifies the day (mon, tues, wed... of voicemessages instead of the numbered day.
+In my current case the voicemail system at work specifies the day (mon, tues, wed) of voicemessages instead of the numbered day.
 So I would look to create one text field with an event which would fire upon exiting the text block and update the block with [mm/dd @ HH:MM] using [new Date()] as a reference.
 * Parse information out of the message such terms "reschedule", "to reschedule", "reschedule to", "call back", "cancel", phone numbers, e-mails, dates, etc.

 _I'm currently going through a coding bootcamp so we'll see how the updates go._